 Vilas County has everything you need for an unforgettable winter adventure—vast, picturesque forests, endless amounts of snow and more than 1,300 postcard-perfect frozen lakes.
 At the end of the day, you’ll also find plenty of comfortable lodging properties.
-Here are five of our favorite winter adventures.
+Here are five of our favorite winter adventures in northern Wisconsin.

 (Almost) lose yourself on snowshoes